Lewis Hamilton 'humbled' by F1 wins record and explains why GP build-ups still 'terrifying'

 By James Galloway

-Lewis Hamilton said he felt "very humbled" about becoming the F1 driver with the most victories of all time and explained that, despite his record-breaking success, build-ups to race days remained "terrifying".
+Lewis Hamilton said he felt "very humbled" about becoming the F1 driver with the most victories and explained why, despite his record-breaking success, build-ups to races remained "terrifying".

-The Englishman is now out on his own at the head of the sport's all-time winners' table after his 92nd in a dominant showing at the Portuguese GP, brilliantly recovering from losing ground in the early laps to win by almost half a minute.
+The Englishman is now out on his own at the head of Formula 1's all-time winners' table after taking a 92nd victory in a dominant showing at the Portuguese GP, brilliantly recovering from losing ground in the early laps to win by almost half a minute from team-mate Valtteri Bottas.

 - Race report: Hamilton dominates to clinch all-time record